Our Governors

 The Purpose of Governance

-Chair of Governors – Mr P Callow
+Chair of Governors – Mrs S Andleeb

 The purpose of governance is to provide confident, strategic leadership and to create robust accountability, oversight and assurance for educational and financial performance.